Supported item types can be shared across participants in a collaboration. These item types include:

 Configurable application templates

 When you share a configurable application template with collaboration participants, a corresponding web app item is created in the collaboration.
 Your organization's shareable theme properties will also be shared with the application.
 You should share any related items of the web app to the collaboration group such as: web maps, images such as logos, layers, and source data.
 Doing so will ensure collaboration participants receive a copy of the web app and also copies of the items consumed by the application.
+Feature layers in the web app will be shared based on the workspace setting.
 Any utility resources included in the application such as geocoding, printing, or geoenrichment services will be updated to use the corresponding utility services on the destination URL.

 Web AppBuilder apps